About Australia's Manuka and Tyagarah Apiaries

 When he came to Byron Bay he was living in Tyagarah when he found some old bee boxes belonging to a local farmer and fixed them up.
 One day a swarm of bees flew over the garden, and he followed them with the boxes to capture the swarm.

-Michael explains the process: The natural way bees create another colony is that the old Queen takes off and leaves the hive with some of the bees to look for another place to live.
+Michael explains the process: The natural way bees create another colony is when the old Queen takes off and leaves the hive with some of the bees to look for another place to live.
 Each bee eats some honey before they leave the old hive to find their new home.
 They are often quite docile during their journey because they are full of honey and not trying to defend their home territory.
 When Michael found a swarm hanging on a branch, he shook them into a box, and so began the first colony.
 Soon one hive became two hives and soon he found that he had too much honey.
-Hence, Tyagarah Apiaries begun and later evolved into Australia’s Manuka.
+Tyagarah Apiaries began collecting bioactive Jellybush honey and later evolved into the company Australia’s Manuka producing premium MGO honey.